azurenoops/terraform-overlays-baseline/docs/best-practices/naming-conventions.md

 }
 ```

-## Conditions in count
+## Conditions in `count`

 Count should be used to create multiple instances of the same resource.
 It should not be used to create different resources based on a condition.
 Use for_each for that.

+> **Best**

 ```terraform
 resource "azurerm_virtual_machine" "example" {